google-deepmind/alphamissense/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ### AlphaMissense predictions License
-AlphaMissense predictions are made available under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license <GCP link>.
+AlphaMissense predictions are made available under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
 You can find details at: https://creativecommons.org/licenses/by-nc-sa/4.0/

 ### Third-party software
-Use of the third-party software, libraries or code referred to in the Acknowledgements section above may be governed by separate terms and conditions or license provisions.
+Use of the third-party software, libraries or code referred to in the [Acknowledgements](#acknowledgements) section above may be governed by separate terms and conditions or license provisions.
 Your use of the third-party software, libraries or code is subject to any such terms and you should check that you can comply with any applicable restrictions or terms and conditions before use.

 ### Mirrored Databases
 The following databases have been mirrored by DeepMind, and are available with reference to the following: